+This is Pensaola Beach, awash with tar balls from the Deep Horizon Oil Spill.
 Recently I ran across a phenomenal crowdsourcing initiative last week, Lego’s NXTLog Senior Solutions Challenge, which leverages robotic designs to create better living for the elderly.
 It… Read More »Thoughts on Collaborative Social Innovation

 Customers want brands to invest in marketing, that much is clear.
 There’s enough data out there that shows that people love brands that invest in their community’s general well being (skip ahead if you want to see the stats).
 Yet brands struggle weaving cause marketing and corporate social responsibility programs into the fabric of their marketing communications.

 by Estrella Rosenberg & Geoff Livingston If the last two marathon weeks of cause-related conferences are any indication, competition isn’t just something the for profit sector is thinking about – the cause community is too.
 How do we compete for… Read More »Cause Competitiveness: Keep Your Eye On The Prize

 So many organizations feel like they need bring causes into their marketing, and similarly, need to add social media to the mix.
 It’s a bit of a checklist game, and thus the quick drive to add a contest with online… Read More »Return Cause Marketing to the Heart of Your Strategy

 Triple Pundit reviewed a study that shows altruism amongst green product purchasers declines rapidly.
 In the write up, author BC Upham says, “The study suggests people who have spent money on things they perceive to benefit society as a whole… Read More »How Much Give Can You Get?